 If you have a tree nut allergy, feel free to leave out the pecans and use something else in its place!
-You can use the toppings listed below exclusively or swap the pecans for roasted pumpkin seeds.
+You can use the toppings listed below exclusively or swap the pecan nuts for roasted pumpkin seeds.
 The salty kind is the way I’d go!

 If you’re not a big fan of heath toffee bits, you can swap them out for mini m&ms or Reese’s pieces.
-Crushed up candy canes or even holiday colored sprinkles would make this yummy!
+Crushed-up candy canes, M&m, Oreos, shredded coconut flakes, walnuts, chopped roasted almonds, peanut butter chips, or even holiday-colored sprinkles would make this yummy!
 To make this more of a grown-up saltine toffee, I like to finish mine with a pinch of Maldon sea salt to cut through some of that sweetness.
 However, that is purely optional!

 - Use a baking sheet that has a rim.
 A rimmed baking sheet is important so that the caramel doesn’t run off the sides.
 Trust me; you don’t want to have to clean burnt toffee in your oven, no bueno!

 - Use good quality chocolate; it makes all the difference!
 I can’t stress this enough.
-Here’s (affiliate link) the chocolate I prefer to use when I make Christmas crack.
+Here’s the chocolate I prefer to use when I make Christmas crack.

 - Swap out the dark chocolate for what you like!
 If you’re someone that prefers your desserts on the way sweeter side make this with semi-sweet chocolate chips.
 Me?
 I stick to the dark chocolate because the caramel makes this plenty sweet for me!